-Motorists charged with Driving under the Influence of Drugs (DUI-D) in Colorado face harsh penalties, including substantial fines and court costs, driver’s license consequences, several hours of community service, drug education classes, and even jail time.
-An experienced DUI defense attorney in Denver can help you navigate the complexities of the justice system and develop any arguments that may exist in your case.
+Motorists charged with Driving under the Influence of Drugs (DUI-D) in Colorado face harsh penalties, including substantial fines and court costs, driver’s license consequences, many hours of community service, drug education classes, and even jail time.
+Colorado’s top DUI defense attorney Jay Tiftickjian can help you navigate the complexities of the justice system and develop any arguments that may exist in your case.

 An experienced DUI defense attorney can search for flaws in the DRE’s administration of the impairment evaluation.
 In addition, a DUI defense attorney can evaluate whether, at the time you were stopped and arrested, your constitutional and statutory rights were upheld.
 Even a small mistake in the process of blood testing, from the initial blood draw to the testing of the blood sample at the state lab, could affect the credibility of the blood test results.
 An experienced DUI defense attorney will know how to use these errors to develop defenses to a blood test in a Colorado DUI case.

 If you have been charged with DUI based on an accusation that you drove with drugs in your system, then contact the experienced DUI defense team at Tiftickjian Law Firm, P.C.
 The firm is led by top-rated DUI defense attorney Jay Tiftickjian, and the team will work hard to craft a defense to your pending DUI-D charges.
 You can call Tiftickjian Law Firm P.C. or contact us through this website for more information and a consultation with an experienced Denver DUI attorney.